tonywu6/ferrosaur/examples/ts/README.md

 > [!TIP]
 >
 > See also [microsoft/typescript-go](https://github.com/microsoft/typescript-go), which
-> makes this example kinda silly.
+> makes this whole thing kinda silly.

 <details class="toc" open>
   <summary>The setup</summary>